Cuprate/cuprate/rpc/types/README.md

 # Naming
 The naming for types within `{json,bin,other}` follow the following scheme:
-- Convert the endpoint or method name into `UpperCamelCase`
+1. Convert the endpoint or method name into `UpperCamelCase`
-- Remove any suffix extension
+1. Remove any suffix extension
+1. Add `Request/Response` suffix

 For example: